HUNTERS BAR INFANT SCHOOL

 Catherine Carr, The Head Teacher has an overview of all aspects of Inclusion.

-Sandra Doyle , Inclusion Manager and Deputy Head Teacher, takes the lead role in relation to SEND and is part of the Senior Leadership Team and has undertaken the National Award for SEN
+Michael Barnes , Inclusion Manager and Deputy Head Teacher, takes the lead role in relation to SEND and is part of the Senior Leadership Team.

 Designated Safeguarding Lead is Catherine Carr- email@example.com